Origin of Pineapples

 They were first discovered by Europeans in 1493 on the Caribbean Island now known as Guadeloupe.
 Pineapples arrived in the Caribbean after centuries of Indian migration and commerce.

-When Columbus and other discoverers brought pineapples back to Europe, attempts were made to cultivate the sweet, prized fruit until it was realised that the fruit’s need for a tropical climate inhibited its ability to flourish in this region.
+When Christopher Columbus and other discoverers brought pineapples back to Europe, attempts were made to cultivate the sweet, prized fruit until it was realised that the fruit’s need for a tropical climate inhibited its ability to flourish outside of the tropics.

 By the end of the 16th century, Portuguese and Spanish explorers introduced pineapples into many of their Asian, African and South Pacific colonies – countries in which pineapples are still grown today.